 - Private programs: Many nonprofit organizations, banks, and corporations have rolled out financial relief programs as well.
 You can find programs specific to your business needs in Square’s financial relief article.

-The guidelines for forgiveness are subject to change, as are the opportunities for other kinds of financial assistance outside the PPP loan.
-We’re doing our best to keep you updated but be sure to continue to check in with your lender and your local chamber of commerce for more information.
+The guidelines for PPP loan forgiveness are subject to change, as are the opportunities for other kinds of financial assistance outside the PPP loan.
+We’re doing our best to keep you updated but be sure to continue to check in with your lender and your local chamber of commerce for more information about the PPP loan forgiveness rules.